Sanchez042004/discord-player-music-bot/README.md

 # Development Mode (true/false)
 DEVELOPMENT_MODE=false
 ```

-3. **Use `.env.sample` as Template**: Open the `.env.sample` file provided in the repository.
-This file contains a template with placeholders for environment variables.

-4. **Fill in Environment Variables**: Replace the placeholder values in the `.env.sample` file with your actual values.
-Refer to the comments in the file for guidance on each variable.

 5. **Save as `.env`**: After filling in the environment variables, save the file as `.env` in the same directory.
 This file will be used by the bot to load configuration during runtime.